 - Open a tap on all water appliances for at least 5 seconds twice a day (morning and evening) paying special attention to floor drains in bathrooms and wetrooms to prevent the loss of the water-trap seal within a U-bend.

-- If the wastewater pipework from an appliance appears to be disconnected or open, seal it immediately (i.e. use an elastic rubber glove to cover the end; a plastic bag and some tape will suffice, ensuring the bag has no holes).
+- If the wastewater pipework from an appliance appears to be disconnected or open, seal it immediately (e.g. use an elastic rubber glove or plastic bag to cover the end).

 - Continuously monitor whole system performance (for large or tall buildings).

 6. REDUCE TRANSMISSION THROUGH NON-HUMAN ANIMALS IN THE COMMUNITY

 The latest guidance from the OIE states that “although several animal species have been infected with SARS-CoV-2, these infections are not the driver of the current COVID-19 pandemic which is human-to-human transmission.
 However, there are valid concerns about the establishment of SARS-CoV-2 reservoirs in wild or domestic animals, which could pose a continued public health risk and lead to future spillover events to humans”.164 Reports from infected mink farms suggest the possibility of animal-to-human transmission of SARS-CoV-2.164 The options listed here are precautionary options for responding to this potential risk.

 - Encourage physical distancing measures between humans and wild/pet animals.

 - Minimize touching, food sharing and direct contact of suspected infected persons with pet animals, such as cats, to reduce risks of disease transmission.

 - Reduce contact between pet animals (e.g. separate food and water bowls; keeping in separate rooms) that have been in contact with people that may/do have COVID-19.